rodg/nier-wiki-backup/tech/general.md

 Most famosly this is used at the end of Prologue to make the dialogue there end just before one of Engel's attacks, to trigger the next cutscene instantly.
 ### Cutscenes
-Ongoing dialogue is also canceled when colliding with a cutscene.
-Cutscenes are strong canlcels that instantly get rid of most text boxes even when they have multible lines.
+Ongoing dialogue is also canceled when **colliding** with a **cutscene**.
+Cutscenes are **strong canlcels** that instantly get rid of most text boxes even when they have multible lines.
-There are exceptions to this however: if a text box contains a pop-up it can be brought trough cutscenes in some cases, but said cutscene cannot be skipped without closing the dialogue as well. (eg. EDS)
+There are exceptions to this however: if a text box contains a pop-up it can be brought trough cutscenes in some cases, but said cutscene **cannot** be skipped without closing the dialogue as well. (eg. EDS)
+Most of the time cutscene cancels are very **situation specific** for obvious reasons, but they can get very flexible in some categories that aquire **Picture Books**. (refer to Picture Book section below)
 ### E-Drugs & Voice Changer

 # Animation cancels